wesbarnett/spam-or-ham/README.md

 # Spam or ham?

 Example of using machine learning to classify emails as spam or not spam.

-Click on the Jupyter notebook.
+Click on the Jupyter notebook to see the details.